-Lawrence Agodoa, MD and Paul Eggers, PhD provide direct oversight of the Coordinating Center and Special Studies Centers, and members of CMS, the ESRD networks, and the renal community provide crucial input and feedback through their committee participation.
+Kevin Abbott, MD, MPH, and Lawrence Agodoa, MD provide direct oversight of the Coordinating Center and Special Studies Centers, and members of CMS, the ESRD networks, and the renal community provide crucial input and feedback through their committee participation.

 The Steering Committee functions as the governing body of the USRDS, and is responsible for the operations of the CC and SSCs.
 It works under the direction of the Project Officers, and includes representatives from CMS, the NIH, the CC, and each of the SSCs.
 Its responsibilities include coordination among the centers, study design, project tracking, data management and validation, assurance of data availability for researchers and government officials, and oversight of Annual Data Report production.

-The USRDS External Expert Committee plays a major role in advising the Project Officers on appropriate and necessary special studies, data studies, and analyses.
-This committee is also responsible for reviewing manuscripts and Annual Data Reports.
+The USRDS External Expert Panel plays a major role in advising the Project Officers on appropriate and necessary special studies, data studies, and analyses.
+This committee is also responsible for reviewing the Annual Data Reports.